Published March 11, 2021 by Scott Allen Burns; last updated May 14, 2021

 This page contains supplementary documentation for the article “The Location of Optimal Object Colors with More Than Two Transitions,” which is available in preprint form at arXiv.
 Any reference to “the Article” on this page refers to this document.

 Update: The paper has now been accepted for publication in Color Research and Application and will appear soon.
 The journal paper is substantially different from the preprint at arXiv.
 In particular, much of the supplementary documentation on this page has been moved back into the paper at the request of the reviewers.
 The journal paper will have a new supplementary documentation web page that reflects the changes.
 In addition, the journal paper has new material relating to the modern “physiologically-relevant” color-matching functions transformed from cone fundamentals.
+Please contact the author for publication requests.

 Please note that the content of this supplementary documentation page should not be considered peer reviewed, as it may be updated at any time.
 This page was last updated on the date shown at the top of the page.